Vtheonly/CS_NOTES/Programming languages/Java/Level 2 OOP/0 - OOP basics.md

   }
   ```
   - Constructors have the same name as the class and no return type.
 They are automatically called when an object is instantiated.
+  - One of the important property of java constructor is that **it can not be static**.
+We know static keyword belongs to a class rather than the object of a class.
+A constructor is called when an object of a class is created, so no use of the static constructor.

 - **Creating an Object with Constructor:**
   ```java